-The Company's current significant projects are located in Botswana and Lesotho.
-Each of these countries exposes the Company to risks that may not otherwise be experienced if its operations were domestic.
+The Company's current significant operation is located in Botswana.
+This country exposes the Company to risks that may not otherwise be experienced if its operations were domestic.
 The risks include, but are not limited to, environmental protection, land use, water use, health safety, labor, restrictions on production, price controls, currency remittance, and maintenance of mineral tenure and expropriation of property.
-For example, changes to regulations in Botswana and Lesotho relating to royalties, allowable production, importing and exporting of diamonds and environmental protection, may result in the Company not receiving an adequate return on investment capital.
+For example, changes to regulations in Botswana relating to royalties, allowable production, importing and exporting of diamonds and environmental protection, may result in the Company not receiving an adequate return on investment capital.

-Although the operating environments in Botswana and Lesotho are considered favorable compared to those in other developing countries, there are still political risks.
+Although the operating environment in Botswana is considered favorable compared to those in other developing countries, there are still political risks.
 These risks include, but are not limited to terrorism, hostage taking, military repression, expropriation, extreme fluctuations in currency exchange rates, high rates of inflation and labor unrest.
 Changes in mining or investment policies or shifts in political attitudes in these countries may also adversely affect the Company's business.
 In addition, there may be greater exposure to a risk of corruption and bribery (including possible prosecution under the federal Corruption of Foreign Public Officials Act).
 Also, in the event of a dispute arising in foreign operations, the Company may be subject to the exclusive jurisdiction of foreign courts and may be hindered or prevented from enforcing its rights.